 If you injure yourself and get a swelling, such as a sprained ankle, use ice and elevate your foot on and off for 48 hours, and take an anti-inflammatory medication.
 Also reduce any planned activities that could aggravate the injury, such as sightseeing on foot.
 When it comes to cuts, clean thoroughly with soap to avoid infection and cover with a band aid.
 Blisters are best prevented where possible, using double socks, blister patches or band aids on any prone areas.
-If you get a dose of the runs, which can be inevitable travelling in some countries, be prepared to ride it out as in most cases it will run its course.
-Simply take it easy for 24 hours, make your diet as bland as possible for a couple of days, and drinking plenty of water or liquids.
-If the condition persists for more than a few days and you also have a fever, see a doctor.
+If you get a dose of the runs, which can be inevitable while travelling in some countries, be prepared to ride it out as in most cases it will run its course.
+Simply take it easy for 24 hours, make your diet as bland as possible for a couple of days, and drink plenty of water.
+If the condition persists for more than a few days and you also have a fever, make sure you see a doctor.
 And finally, if you become constipated, get plenty of exercise, drink lots of clean water, eat as many fruits and leafy vegetables as you can handle, and consider using a laxative after a few days for relief.